jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

     time.sleep(0.5)
 ```

 You should see your LED blinking on/off – congrats, you just built your first electronic circuit!
+If the LED doens't work, first check that it's installed in the right orientation.
+Reversing an LED is usually not going to hurt anything.

 The code works just like our first internal LED example with one change: instead of `board.LED` as the pin, we specify that we'd like to use `D4` instead.